Respirix app icon Respirix

 What the research shows

-Four decades of peer-reviewed evidence, distilled into four protocols.
+Four decades of peer-reviewed research behind four protocols.

 01

-Breathing at 4.5–6 breaths per minute increases parasympathetic activity, reflected by higher RMSSD and HF-HRV.
-This shifts the nervous system from threat physiology toward safety and recovery.
+Research associates breathing at 4.5–6 breaths per minute with increased parasympathetic activity, reflected by higher RMSSD and HF-HRV.

 Shaffer & Ginsberg, 2017; Zaccaro et al., 2018; Russo et al., 2017